approov/quickstart-ios-swift-alamofire/SECRETS-PROTECTION.md

     // failure due to the attestation being rejected, the ARC and rejectionReasons objects
     // contain additional information
 } catch ApproovError.networkingError(let message) {
-    // we are unable to get the secure string due to network conditions so the request can
+    // we are unable to perform a precheck due to network conditions so the request can
     // be retried by the user later
+} catch ApproovError.configurationError(let message) {
-} catch ApproovError.permanentError(let message) {
+    // feature has not been enabled using the command line tools } catch ApproovError.permanentError(let message) {
-    // we are unable to get the secure string due to a more permanent error } catch {
+    // we are unable to perform a precheck due to a more permanent error } catch {
     // Unexpected error
 }